ucrbioinfo/Chimericognizer/README.md

 -r 80000

+For all the parameters about address, absolute paths are preferred.
+If you use relative paths, '.' and '..' always represent './Chimericognizer' directory and its parent directory respectively, and '~' represents current user's repository.

 -i: specify the fasta list file which lists the address of input fasta files line by line.
 e.g. fasta_list.txt